Winter Trails Etiquette: Bring On the Snow

 The primary rule on winter trails is this: Do not ride, skate-ski, or walk over classic ski tracks.
 Keep to the opposite side.
 It is very hard to break a first XC ski track.
 There is nothing like coming back to your ski track on the way back to the car to find a walker has put huge divots with their clompy boots in the track.
 Or bicycles–folks, you’re on thin ice with me anyway because of all the huge scars left in the muddy trails.
 Dear Land’s Sake, I also mean you with your forest-cutting pickup trucks in Ogilvie.
 Don’t make me visit you.
 Oh wait, you have axes.
 Never mind.

 In addition, please do not walk your dog on classic ski tracks and as a further Captain Obvious statement–do not leave your dog’s poo anywhere on the trails but most especially in ski tracks.
 For the circles of dog poo hell, please review this old Weston Owl blog.
 Your dog’s poo in winter is not something you can ignore.
 It is brown.
 Snow is white.
 Pick it up.
 The poo, not the snow.

 The next rule was blasphemed last year in Jericho and Burchard/College Pond.
-There are NO motorized vehicles of any kind allowed on any public trail or field, in the summer or the winter or ever (oh, all right, emergency vehicles and the WFTA Trails Manager’s truck are allowed).
+There are NO motorized vehicles of any kind allowed on any public trail or field, in the summer or the winter).
 That includes snowmobiles.
 No snowmobiles.
 Pas de snowmobiles.
 Nicht Snowmobilen.
 Does this not seem obvious?
 Yes, and yet… gah.

 - have your smart phone with you and GPS enabled, it can be disorienting out there and you can get lost.
 Have Weston’s Trails Online ready before heading out.
 There are new “You are Here” signs in Jericho and Ogilvie and they are awesome.